AdamGonda/adamgonda.com/_posts/2020-10-11-Fun-month:-day-2.md

 # PS

-Of course this is not an optimal solution, But I thought it maybe can useful for learning proposes, for concepts like:
+Of course this is not an optimal solution, But I thought it maybe can useful for learning proposes for other if they like to implement the rendering part,
+<br>for concepts like:

 - [Network latency](https://en.wikipedia.org/wiki/Latency_(engineering)){:target="_blank"}
 - [Concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science)){:target="_blank"}